Profunctorial algebras: Pseudomonads on CAT and extensions to PROF

 \subsection{Quotient pseudomonads}

 The $2$-dimensional version of the ultrafilter monad we will work with in \Cref{sec:05} is not quite ${\ps L}_\beta$, but rather a quotient thereof.
 In fact, at least in our four examples, there are obvious quotients of ${\ps L_T}$ that can be considered.
-The key idea is to identify morphisms which agree `almost everywhere' with respect to some measure defined by the monad $T$, according to the intuition that sets `of measure zero' should not matter to model the desired behavior. \Cref{thm:loke-extend}, \Cref{lem:discrete-algebras-of-loke} and \Cref{ex:discrete-algebras-of-loke} then carry over to these quotients (cf.\ \Cref{sch:quotients}).
+The key idea is to identify morphisms which agree `almost everywhere' with respect to some measure defined by the monad $T$, according to the intuition that sets `of measure zero' should not matter to model the desired behavior. \Cref{thm:loke-extend}, \Cref{lem:discrete-algebras-of-loke} and \Cref{ex:discrete-algebras-of-loke} can then be easily seen to carry over to these quotients.

 \begin{definition} Let $T \in \set{ \mathcal F , \beta, \mathcal P, \mathcal D}$.
 For a category $C$, denote by $\bb T C$ the quotient of $\ps L_T C$ obtained by identifying two morphisms $(f,\alpha), (f',\alpha') \colon (X,h,\nu) \to (X',h',\nu')$: \begin{itemize} \item for $T =\mathcal P$, so that $\nu'$ is a subset of $X'$, when $f(x) = f'(x)$ and $\alpha_x = \alpha'_x$ for all $x\in \nu'$; \item for $T = \mathcal D$, so that $\nu'$ is a distribution on $X'$, when $f(x) = f'(x)$ and $\alpha_x = \alpha'_x$ for all $x\in \supp(\nu')$; \item for $T = \mathcal F$ (resp.\ $T = \beta$), so that $\nu'$ is a filter (resp.\ ultrafilter) on $X'$, when there exists a subset $V \in \nu'$ such that $f(x) = f'(x)$ and $\alpha_x = \alpha'_x$ for all $x\in V$. \end{itemize} This quotient extends to a pseudofunctor $\bb T \colon \CAT \to \CAT$ inheriting the structure of a pseudomonad from that of ${\ps L_T}$. \end{definition}